tsusanto/gt/_posts/2025-01-26-gochujang-ground-pork.md

 Garnish with sesame seeds, green parts of the green onions.

-We love to eat it with white rice and some boiled eggs.
+We love to eat it with white rice and some boiled eggs and a side salad of arugula or romaine lettuce.